radvc/hello_crush/README.md

 # HelloCrush

+Test purpose only.
+It's my first time to create and published ruby gem.

 This will greet message and give things to your crush by passing the name of your crush as an argument.
-I make this gem for test only, I'm studying how to create gems and this is my simple example.

 ## Installation